 The fate of Palm School will have a big impact on our city’s future.
-Send your feedback to Travis County before September 20!
+Please attend the public hearing on Tuesday, October 22 at 1:30 PM at 700 Lavaca and share your feedback.

 Over the past few months, Palm School has been in the news as Travis County debates the future of the site.
 This historic building stands on the corner of Cesar Chavez and IH-35, best known as an elementary school in service to East Austin communities of color for over 80 years.
 Read about the history of the school here.